 Does your B2B business fit right in?
+How effective is social media marketing for it?
 At first glance, it may seem that it has no place anywhere besides LinkedIn.
 The second glance requires an in-depth exploration of user mentality, your business specifics, and your prospects’ needs.

 Your prospects get bored